Link: Learn more about the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

 The concept is offered in partnership with Chef José Andrés, who designs Capital One Landing’s food and beverage menu, focusing on authentic, Spanish-style tapas.
 To put it as simply as possible, think of Capital One Landing as being a great airport restaurant that select cardmembers have access to.

-When you arrive at the lounge, you’ll be assigned a specific table, and guests can then select made-to-order small plates and beverages via a QR code, which will be delivered directly to their seats.
-All food and drinks with this concept are included.
-To give you a sense of what to expect, below is the lunch and dinner menu, plus the drinks menu.
+When you arrive at one of these lounges, you’ll be assigned a specific table, and guests can then select made-to-order small plates and beverages via a QR code, which will be delivered directly to their seats.
+All food and drinks with this concept are included, and there’s no expectation to tip.

-In addition to the main part of the facility, Capital One Landing also has On The Fly, which is open to the public.
+In addition to the main part of the facility, the Capital One Landing at DCA (but not LGA) also has On The Fly, which is open to the public.
 Think of it as an airport grab & go concept, with food and drinks for purchase.
 The nice thing is that eligible premium cardmembers get 50% off.

 Here’s what Chef José Andrés had to say about this concept: